-Figure 2: 2015 California construction employment by sectors as a percent of peak California construction employment in $2006^{viii}$
+Figure 2: 2015 California construction employment by sectors as a percent of peak California construction employment in 2006^{viii}

 However, the challenge of training and retaining skilled and qualified workers combines the acute trauma of business cycles like the Great Recession with the chronic strain of seasonal employment volatility.
 Figure 3 compares California's construction employment turbulence to the relatively mild seasonality of the overall California labor market looking at 2000 to 2016 using monthly employment data.
 Overall employment is shown on the left vertical axis and construction employment is shown on the right vertical axis.
 The axes are calibrated to allow for a comparison of the relative volatility in both cyclical and seasonal employment.
-The amplitude of the business cycle in construction combines with the persistent volatility of seasonal work to create much less certain employment prospects for construction workers compared to workers in the overall California employment.
-Again, construction is like a giant sponge cyclically and seasonally sucking in and squeezing out workers with no guarantee that the worker that was squeezed out last time will be the worker who gets sucked in this time.
+The amplitude of the business cycle in construction combines with the persistent volatility of seasonal work to create much less certain employment prospects for construction is like a giant sponge cyclically and seasonally sucking in and squeezing out workers with no guarantee that the worker that was squeezed out last time will be the worker who gets sucked in this time.
 As a consequence, skills and experience get lost at each turn of the cycle.

-Figure 3: Comparing California's construction business and seasonal employment cycles to overall California employment, $2000 \text{ to } 2016^{\text{ix}}$
+Figure 3: Comparing California's construction business and seasonal employment cycles to overall California employment, 2000 to 2016^{ix}